QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/opt_tax_recur.rst

     b_0

-:math:`\{q^0_t(s^t)\}_{t=1}^\infty` can be interpreted as a time :math:`0` Arrow-Debreu price system
+:math:`\{q^0_t(s^t)\}_{t=1}^\infty` can be interpreted as a time :math:`0` Arrow-Debreu price system.

-To approach the Ramsey problem, we study the household's optimization problem
+To approach the Ramsey problem, we study the household's optimization problem.

 First-order conditions for the household’s problem for :math:`\ell_t(s^t)` and :math:`b_t(s_{t+1}| s^t)`, respectively, imply